 Eira Huse is represented by Eliassons Artists.

-Eira Huse is a Norwegian mezzo-soprano from Oslo.
+Eira Huse is a Norwegian mezzo-soprano and composer from Oslo.

-Some recent career highlights was as a soloist with: Opéra de Lyon, The Verbier Festival, Oxford Lieder Festival, The Norwegian National Opera & Ballet, Royal Opera House Muscat, Théatre de la Croix-Rousse, Oslo Grieg Festival, Kammeroper Schloss-Rheinsberg and Oslo Chamber Music Festival.
+Other career highlights was as a mezzo soloist with: Opera Rogaland, Opéra de Lyon, The Verbier Festival, Oxford Lieder Festival, The Norwegian National Opera & Ballet, Royal Opera House Muscat, Théatre de la Croix-Rousse, Oslo Grieg Festival, Kammeroper Schloss-Rheinsberg and Oslo Chamber Music Festival.

-Eira Huse has performed with artists and ensembles such as Henning Kraggerud, James Baillieu, Clemens Flick, Michael Endres, Oliver-John Ruthven, Musica Poetica, Caroline Wettergreen, Ensemble Ascolta, Titus Engel, Marina Piccini, Alberto Maniaci, Pocket Sinfonia, Emmanuel Calef, Per Kristian Skalstad, Nicholas Kok and Bjarte Engeseth.
+Eira Huse has performed with artists and ensembles such as Henning Kraggerud, James Baillieu, Clemens Flick, Michael Endres, Oliver-John Ruthven, Musica Poetica, Caroline Wettergreen, Ensemble Ascolta, Titus Engel, Alberto Maniaci, Pocket Sinfonia, Marlboro Festival Orchestra & Jonathan Biss, Emmanuel Calef, Per Kristian Skalstad, Nicholas Kok and Bjarte Engeseth.

 Eira is a recepient of Arts Counsil Norway's 2-Year Work Grant for Young Artists 2019-2020, a one-year work grant from Lillystipendet 2022, and have recieved stipendiums from FFUK, Sine Butenschön Fond, Norsk Tonekunstnersamfund, Ruud-Wallenberg Fond, Music Norway, Norsk Kulturfond and Kulturetaten.